The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Salt Lake City, UT

 Offers Telehealth

 Brenten Pugh is a primary care provider, practicing in Family Medicine in West Jordan, Utah.
 Dr. Pugh is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Generalized Anxiety Disorder (GAD), Seasonal Affective Disorder (SAD), Cirrhosis, and Familial Combined Hyperlipidemia.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Generalized Anxiety Disorder (GAD), Seasonal Affective Disorder (SAD), Cirrhosis, and Familial Combined Hyperlipidemia.
+Dr. Pugh is board certified in American Board Of Family Medicine.
 Dr. Pugh is currently accepting new patients.

 What is the definition of Light Chain Deposition Disease (LCDD)?